"Where Dreams Begin"

 Health, Bus, Afterschool, & Uniform Information

+ALL Students are required to wear school uniforms.
 Please see the order form for information on our school uniforms.
 Uniforms should be worn Mondays, Tuesdays, Thursdays and Fridays.
-Wednesdays are free dress day.
+Wednesdays are free dress days.
 If you have a college shirt, wear it on Fridays in place of your uniform!
 For questions regarding uniform purchases, please contact our office at 305-4400.

 This year the Public Health Department will not be providing flu vaccines at your school.
 However if you would like to get your child vaccinated against the flu and they have medicaid insurance (Quest or alohacare) you can bring them to the free school based health clinic at Aiea Intermediate for their flu vaccine.
 If your child has private insurance please get them vaccinated at a provider’s office or a flu clinic event.
 Please call in advance to schedule with the nurse practitioner Adeline Kline at 808-861-6837.